thtechnology/KscopeGridAPIsDemo/README.md

 # KscopeGridAPIsDemo

-The APEX Kscope 2019 Grid APIs demo applicaiton is in app/f97267.sql t if not all imges are included in the app.
+The APEX Kscope 2019 Grid APIs demo applicaiton is in app/f97267.sql Most if not all imges are included in the app.

 The supporting tables and data are in the files:
  - EBA_DEMO_TF_EMP2.sql and